amralieg/databricks-delta-sharing-utils/README.md

-# Delta Share Utils
+# Databricks Delta Sharing Utils

-Delta Sharing utils includes set of python files that makes it very easy to sync tables shared using Delta Sharing protocol on Databricks platform.
+Databricks Delta Sharing utils includes set of python notebooks that makes it very easy to sync tables shared using Delta Sharing protocol on Databricks platform.

 ## How it works